evkx/evkx.github.io/content/models/jeep/avenger/Avenger/rangeandconsumption.md

 ---
 title: Jeep Avenger range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for Jeep Avenger.
+description: "Here you find all details about range and consumption for Jeep Avenger."
 weight: 9
 hidden: true
 ---